leancodepl/corelibrary/docs/guides/01_creating_an_aggregate.md

 }
 ```

-Notice that a task is not an aggregate root - it can only be accessed through the project to which the task belong.
+Notice that a task is not an aggregate root - it can only be accessed through the project to which it belongs.

 Likewise, let's create a class representing an user which can be assigned to a task: